Finch-API/finch-docs/docs/Development-Guides/Rate-Limits.md

 ## Application Rate Limits

-Similarly, multiple access tokens can be created from a single Finch application as more employers are connected.
-A Finch application has its own rate limits separate from the access token rate limits.
+A Finch application has its own rate limits and all access tokens associated with the application will be subject to the application's rate limits.
+For application-level rate limits, each `product` manages a bucket simultaneously counting all requests across all access tokens created by that application.
+Multiple access tokens can be created from a single Finch application as more employers are connected.
 (A Finch application corresponds to a unique `client_id`.
 You may have several `client_id`s if you use a development or sandbox application in addition to production).

-For application-level rate limits, each `product` manages another “larger” bucket simultaneously counting all requests across all access tokens created by that application.
-Each bucket is still scoped to a product endpoint like with access tokens; the only difference is that the application-level bucket is larger.

 Product | Max requests initiated per minute
 -------|-------------